 Adding couscous to your meals can be very creative.
 Here are some tasty dishes you can make:

-Exploring gluten-free substitutes for Burghur opens up a world of healthy options.
-Grains like quinoa, buckwheat, and millet make meal planning easier.
-They ensure your diet stays balanced and nutritious.
+Exploring a gluten-free substitute for bulgur opens up a whole world of healthy, exciting options.
+For starters, grains like quinoa, buckwheat, and millet not only simplify meal planning, but they also make your diet more balanced and nutritious.